Echo (miniseries): Cast and characters

 A blind lawyer with superhuman senses from Hell's Kitchen who leads a double life as a masked vigilante.
 Daredevil appears in a flashback sequence where he fights Maya while she is on an early assignment for Fisk.
 Executive producer Richie Palmer explained that Daredevil's inclusion was done in a way that the creatives hoped would feel like it was part of his story that had been established in Marvel Television's Netflix series, though still accessible for viewers who had not seen those series.
-He said, "we just wanted to make sure that it honored what came before it, but hopefully pushed it forward also" and helped lead into the Disney+ series Daredevil: Born Again.
+He said, "we just wanted to make sure that it honored what came before it, but hopefully pushed it forward also" and helped lead into the Disney+ series Daredevil: Born Again (2025-present).
 It was previously reported that the character's appearance in the series would see him searching for a former ally, which was reported to be Jessica Jones.